Canaparro/git-actions-test/README.md

 ```

 ## CI/CD
-<p>The main purpose of this repository is to understand the features of github actions.
+The main purpose of this repository is to understand the features of github actions.
 The pipeline is defined on file ```github/workflows/workflow.yml```.
-The pipeline runs each time a push is made to the master branch and has two Jobs: Build and Docker.</p>
+The pipeline runs each time a push is made to the master branch and has two Jobs: Build and Docker.

 ###Build:
 <ol>